Try for free

 Although you might expect a project management tool created by Xero — an accounting software — to offer robust invoicing and expense tracking features, this isn’t the case, according to many former users.

 Instead, setting up invoicing is often a pain.
-And although there are many options for expense tracking, such as creating bulk purchase orders, the feature is not so easy to use.
+Although there are many options for project expense tracking, such as creating bulk purchase orders, the feature is not so easy to use.

-Without further ado, here’s a breakdown of the 10 tools we recommend considering, their features, and pricing.
+Here’s a breakdown of the top dozen tools we recommend considering, their features, and pricing.

 Rodeo is a comprehensive project management platform that offers all of the features you need to manage projects in just a single tool.
 This means you won’t need any third-party integrations that can disrupt your workflows and leave you with a patchwork solution.

-Here’s what makes Rodeo the best WorkflowMax alternative on the market:
+Here’s what makes Rodeo Drive the best WorkflowMax alternative on the market:

 Robust reports with a variety of filtering options

-All of Rodeo’s features are interconnected, which is what allows the tool to bring you in-depth reporting insights on your team and project performance.
+All of Rodeo Drive’s features are interconnected, which is what allows the tool to bring you in-depth reporting insights on your team and project performance.

-Rodeo offers four reports: closed projects, work in progress, employee productivity, and time registration.
+Rodeo Drive offers three reports: projects, productivity, and time.
 Each report will showcase different insights, ranging from the number of billable hours your team is recording all the way to how profitable your project is.

-And should you have any questions after you begin using the platform, our experts are just a few clicks away, as you can contact us at any time through our live chat support feature.
+So, should you have any questions after you begin using the platform, our experts are just a few clicks away through the live chat support feature.

 Easy-to-use invoicing and expense tracking, all in one place

-You’ll find that Rodeo helps you take some of the administrative burden out of projects by making your financial management processes easier.
-The platform does this by allowing you to send customizable estimates and invoices straight from Rodeo.
-You can even set up recurring invoices so that you never forget to bill a client again.
+You’ll find that Rodeo Drive helps you take some of the administrative burden out of projects by making your financial management processes easier.
+The platform does this by allowing you to send customizable estimates and invoices straight from Rodeo Drive via Quickbooks (US) and Xero (UK).

-Come see for Rodeo yourself and sign up for our free trial today.
+Check out Rodeo Drive for yourself and sign up for free today.

 Basecamp's dashboard